Alluxio/alluxio/docs/en/operation/Metrics-System.md

 ## Setting up Grafana for Alluxio

 Grafana is a metics analytics and visualization software used for visualizing time series data.
-You can use Grafana to better visualize the various metrics that Alluxio collects, and the software allows users to more easily see what's going on behind the scenes in Alluxio.
+You can use Grafana to better visualize the various metrics that Alluxio collects.
+The software allows users to more easily see what's going on behind the scenes in Alluxio.

-Before setting up Grafana a monitoring tool must be set up that Grafana will pull metrics from.
-Alluxio supports exporting metrics to `Prometheus` and `Graphite`, so set up for both will be shown.
+Before configuring Grafana a monitoring tool must be set up that Grafana will pull metrics from.
+Alluxio supports exporting metrics to `Prometheus` and `Graphite`.

 ### Setting up Prometheus

-Installing Prometheus using the instructions [here](https://prometheus.io/docs/prometheus/latest/installation/).
+Install Prometheus using the instructions [here](https://prometheus.io/docs/prometheus/latest/installation/).

 After installing Prometheus, it must be configured to get metrics from Alluxio.
-First open the `prometheus.yml` file that Prometheus calls when starting.
-Next put the following sections under the `scrape_configs:` section of the Prometheus configuration.
+Next, put the following sections under the `scrape_configs:` section of the Prometheus configuration.

 ```
 scrape_configs: